circleci/circleci-docs/jekyll/_cci2/config-editor.md

 layout: classic-docs
 title: "Using the CircleCI In-app Configuration Editor"
 description: "Docs page on In-app configuration editor use and features"
-version:
+contentTags:
+  platform:
   - Cloud
   - Server v4.x
   - Server v3.x
 ---

 With the CircleCI configuration editor, you can modify your configuration files without the use of the [CircleCI CLI]({{site.baseurl}}/local-cli/) or a text editor.
 Using the CircleCI configuration editor gives you the ability to modify your CI/CD processes quickly, and in a unified fashion.